Posted on July 29, 2019 by

 Thanks to new technology advances, experts claim that a battery pack used in an electric car won’t need to be replaced for between 10 and 20 years and can cover around 150,000 miles.
 Experts say that manufacturers have now proven themselves and this sector, giving prospective buyers more confidence in buying a used vehicle.

-Last year, there were fewer used car sales in the UK compared to the previous year.
+Last year, there were fewer used car sales compared to the previous year.
 However, one riser in the industry was the sales of hybrid, plug-in hybrid and battery electric cars.
 This market share recorded a rise of 27%.
 SMMT Chief Executive, Mike Hawes, said of the development:

 Used vs new